scriptrdotio/howto/architecture/scriptr_solution_architect_document.md

 Software architects and developers that are new to scriptr.io, and less familiar with serveless environments, might sometimes be disoriented at first as how to start.
 They often have some - legitimate - questions, some related to the development life-cycle and some others to the possible architectures of the solutions they can build with scriptr.io: how to work as a team?
 Are there development and staging environments?
 How to test the code?
 What type of software architectures can be implemented?
 How to scale, etc.?

-This document is thus aimed at providing answers to the most common questions we have received and is structured as follows:
+This document is thus aimed at providing answers to the most common questions we encounter, and is structured as follows:

 - First section is a short discussion on the different [configuations](./scriptr_solution_architect_document.md#environment-configurations) you can have on scriptr.io
 - Second section will tackle questions around the [development life-cycle](./scriptr_solution_architect_document.md#development-life-cycle)